Inside the Alliance

 The Alliance Today

 The organization's impact has continued to grow as a result of programs and services tailored to meet changing constituent needs.
-The New Hapshire Preservation Alliance is now a highly regarded voice for preservation, and a resource for hundreds of members, partners, colleagues and the media.
+The New Hampshire Preservation Alliance is now a highly regarded voice for preservation, and a resource for hundreds of members, partners, colleagues and the media.
 We have been part of successful preservation efforts across the state, helping to save and revive individual buildings, improve downtown vitality and protect community character.
 We have been strong advocates for preservation-friendly preservation policies at both the state and federal level.
-For information about our service area and how we work, see the links below.
+Most current Annual Report.

 Additional Pages Within The "Who We Are" Section